plasmo-dev/Plasmo.jl/README.md

 provides a natural interface to implement distributed optimization algorithms.

 ## Overview
-The core object in Plasmo.jl is the `ModelGraph` wherein a user can add `ModelNode`(s) which represent individual optimization problems. `ModelNode`(s) can be linked to each-other using linkconstraints, which induces the underlying distributed graph structure.
-A modelgraph can also be embedded in another modelgraph to induce hierarchical structures.
+The core object in Plasmo.jl is the `OPtiGraph` wherein a user can add `OptiNode`(s) which represent individual optimization problems. `OptiNode`(s) can be linked to each-other using linking constraints, which induces the underlying graph structure.
+An `OptiGraph` can also be embedded in another `OptiGraph` to induce hierarchical structures.
-Such distributed and hierarchical structures provide a natural framework to harness distributed optimization solvers such as [PIPS-NLP](https://github.com/Argonne-National-Laboratory/PIPS/tree/master/PIPS-NLP).
+These hierarchical structures provide a natural framework to harness distributed optimization solvers such as [PIPS-NLP](https://github.com/Argonne-National-Laboratory/PIPS/tree/master/PIPS-NLP).

 ## Documentation
 Documentation is available through [GitHub Pages](https://jalving.github.io/Plasmo.jl/dev).
-Additional examples can be found in the [examples](https://github.com/jalving/Plasmo.jl/tree/master/examples/ModelGraph) folder.
+Additional examples can be found in the [examples](https://github.com/jalving/Plasmo.jl/tree/master/examples/) folder.

 ## Installation